ChicoState/TownHall/VRPS.md

 As a user, I want a social space to communicate with teammates quickly and privately.

-As a developer , I want to create an environment where i can help people become more comfortable with public speaking. :)

-As a developer , I want to create an environment where i can help people become more comfortable with public speaking.
+As a developer , I want to create a simple and interactive environment for the user.

 As a student, I wouldl ike to promote new conversations and spread of new ideas, because this could attribute many great additions to our VR project.